-Florida Cave Alexander Thelma Livingston Fay Solomon
+Florida Cave Alexander Lillie Belle Blackshear Mozelle Bruton Thelma Livingston

-All sorors listed above are members of the Omega Omega chapter.
+*All Sorors listed above are members of the Omega Omega chapter.*

 Sorors Gwendolyn Leapheart, Ali Thorpe and Luella White are not listed as charter members, but were very active and instrumental in the process.

-Notable chapter endeavors include the long-running talent showcase Jabberwock (1947-72); starting the city’s first Head Start; building a Habijax Home (1995); HIV/AIDS Awareness Festival (2002-06); established three collegiate chapters at Edward Waters College, University of North Florida and Jacksonville University.
+Notable chapter endeavors include the long-running talent showcase Jabberwock (1947-72); starting the city’s first Head Start; building a Habijax Home (1995); HIV/AIDS Awareness Festival (2002-06); established three collegiate chapters at Edward Waters College, University of North Florida, and Jacksonville University.

-“Fond greetings to all you dear Deltas,
+“Fond greetings to all you dear Deltas.

 I love you.”